howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 1. **Generator**: Indicates that you want to genenerate Prisma Client.
 1. **Data model**: Here, we have written out our `Link` as a model.

-The `Link` model defines the structure of the `Link` database table that Prisma is going to create for your in a bit.
+The `Link` model defines the structure of the `Link` database table that Prisma is going to create for you in a bit.

 ## Getting Started with SQLite